 As if all that wasn't enough, coconut oil works fantastically as a moisturizer!

 As I previously mentioned, there have been several studies that speak to coconut oil's capability to improve oral health.
 However, this notion is everything but new.
 Other interesting evidence?
 There are oral hygiene practices involving coconut oil that have been around for centuries (if not millennia).

 One of the most well-known dental practices with coconut oil is oil pulling, a method of Ayurvedic medicine that dates back 3000 years.
 It involves putting a small amount of coconut oil in your mouth and swishing it around for anywhere between 10 and 20 minutes.
 After that, you spit out the oil.

 Despite being an ancient practice, oil pulling has recently found support in several modern studies.
 Coconut oil's antibacterial properties have been shown to be effective in reducing the count of Streptococcus mutans in human saliva.
 As a result, it is considered a safe and effective alternative to Chlorhexidine – a substance often used in mouthwash.

 Okay, now turn the hard question on me: is coconut oil good for you?

 The answer to this is complex.
 For one, the dietary effects of coconut oil in things like weight loss and exercise have not been conclusively proven.
 There are, however, many studies supporting the idea that coconut oil can be beneficial in these areas, primarily due to the medium-chain triglycerides in the substance.
 Considering the oil's undeniable nutrition benefits and its quick conversion into clean energy by the body, I lean towards the feeling that coconut oil is good for health.

-When talking about the health effects of coconut oil, it is essential to mention the substance’s proven anti-inflammatory, antiviral, and antibacterial properties.
+When talking about the health effects of coconut oil, it is essential to mention the substance's proven anti-inflammatory, antiviral, and antibacterial properties.
 These properties make coconut oil a powerful ally in the fight against certain conditions.
-At the same time, they provably help maintain the hygiene and general health of your hair, skin, and teeth.
+At the same time, it helps maintain the hygiene and general health of your hair, skin, and teeth.
 Considering that – when used topically – coconut oil is considered almost entirely harmless... it's hard to argue against its usage.